villor/bevy_lookup_curve/README.md

 If you have used AnimationCurve in Unity, this would be an attempt at something similar for Bevy.

 ## Features
 * LookupCurve type with modifiable knots and tangents.
-Three types of interpolation: Constant, Linear, and Bezier
+Three types of interpolation: Constant, Linear, and Cubic
 * Egui based editor
 * Asset loader and save functionality